Community

 Photos from San Francisco

 I wanted to share these because, well, I can.
 Facebook made me take down some of the Bay to Breakers photos – but some sights are meant to be seen!
-These are all from the day I graduated from graduate school in 2009.
+San Francisco’s Bay-to-Breakers parade is a particular one-of-a-kind community, an annual tradition that brings the naked and costumed alike, one-time tourists like my mom (with the ponytail in the first photo, and at lower right in the fourth) and regulars who never miss it.

 Share